Facebook announces content oversight board as Zuckerberg responds to lobbying crisis

 Zuckerberg announced the governing body in a phone call that quickly turned away from the company’s announcement and toward a lengthy report from The New York Times that revealed the company paid Definers Public Affairs, a Republican opposition research firm, to discredit Facebook opponents — including linking a group to liberal philanthropist George Soros.

-Zuckerberg did not say who was responsible for the relationship with Definers but said that the company will re-evaluate the hiring of lobbying firms in Washington, D.C.
+Zuckerberg did not say who was responsible for the relationship with Definers but said that the company will re-evaluate the hiring of lobbying firms in Washington.

 "I understand that a lot of D.C.-type firms might do this kind of work,” said Zuckerberg.
 “When I learned about it I decided that we don’t want to be doing it."